AravAravind/boAt-Lifestyle-LOGO/README.md

 - CSS

 ## Logo Description
 The boAt Lifestyle logo is a visual representation of the brand.
-It consists of a stylized boat shape with the brand name written beneath it.
+It consists of a stylized boat shape logo.

 ## Preview
 To see the boAt Lifestyle logo in action, follow these steps: